Masroor-07/ReactLearning/Projects.md

 - button - increement - label "+" - increase the value by 1
 - button - decreement - label "-" - decrease the value by 1
 - button - Reset - counter to 0

+# Project 3 - Task Management System

+- Show list of task and their status
+- Create a task